The Story of the Moody Blues’ Commercial Breakthrough, ‘On the Threshold of a Dream’

 A commercial breakthrough album for the Moody Blues, On the Threshold of a Dream, yielded no hit singles — but it didn’t need to.
-Issued in April 1969, the high-concept song cycle would become the Moodies first chart-topper in the U.K. and their first Top 10 hit in America.
+Issued in April 1969, the high-concept song cycle would become the Moodies first chart-topper in the U.K. and their first Top 10 hit in the U.S.

 Focusing on our dreams, and how they sometimes fail us, the album arrived just as the race into space was reaching a fever pitch, but also as things were finally slowing down for the Moody Blues.

-The band’s previous two albums, Days of Future Passed and In Search of the Lost Chord, had served to establish the Moodies as seminal prog rockers.
-They’d been recorded, however, in a flurry of activity between tours.
-That wasn’t the case with On the Threshold of a Dream, which found the Moody Blues taking most of two months in early 1969 to record.
+The band’s previous two albums, Days of Future Passed and In Search of the Lost Chord, established the Moodies as seminal prog rockers.
+They’d been recorded in a flurry of activity between tours; that wasn’t the case with On the Threshold of a Dream, which found the Moody Blues taking most of two months in early 1969 to record.
 Their confidence was at an all-time high, their imaginations soaring, and their musicianship air-drum tight after a lengthy U.S. tour opening for Cream.